EthanJayC/Barbaric/README.md

 - Spacebar - Dash
 - Left mousebutton - Spam to kill
 - Tab - Brings up in-game shop to spend skulls on some cool abilities (WIP)
+- NOTE: The attack upgrade costs only 5 skulls so you can test it out, after that you'll rack up the skulls quick
 - Esc - Pause menu with music slider and quit

 In-game shop currently has keybindings due to the button functions not currently working